gracco/sysadmin-interview-questions/README.md

   - It's a octal number, that show the last 8 transactions with the ntp server, this number is a FIFO log, so if same packet doesn't arrive (it's UDP), this number can be different based in the order of the checks.

 * You need to upgrade kernel at 100-1000 servers, how you would do this?
-  - I will use ansible, but before I will test in some controled group to see if something bad can happen.
+  - I would use ansible, but before I will test in some controled group to see if something bad can happen.

 * How can you get Host, Channel, ID, LUN of SCSI disk?
-  - cat /proc/scsi/scsi
+  - `cat /proc/scsi/scsi`

 * How can you limit process memory usage?
   - Calling the program with limit command, or set the ulimit in the console, or in the /etc/security/limits.d, or in the systemd init script.

 * What is bash quick substitution/caret replace(^x^y)?
-  - sed -e 's/^x/^y/g'
+  - `sed -e 's/^x/^y/g'`

 * Do you know of any alternative shells?
 If so, have you used any?
   - I use zsh, it's 100% bash compatible